SPRINT: Scalable and Predictive Intent Refinement for LLM-Enhanced Session-based Recommendation: Acknowledgments

-The goal of this stage is to generate a set of intents that best explain user behavior in each session, which will be used to enhance SBR models.
-This stage is designed to \textbf{(C1) ensure high-quality intents}.
-We first refine noisy item features to facilitate more accurate reasoning over them (\cref{subsub:item_level}).
-Then, we apply an iterative predict-and-correct loop to obtain reliable, informative intents (\cref{subsub:session_level}).
+The goal of this stage is to infer a set of session-level intents that provide informative signals for predicting user behavior in a scalable manner, which will be used to enhance SBR models.
+We first identify training sessions with high uncertainty using a conventional SBR model to selectively invoke LLM reasoning (\cref{subsub:uncertainty_select}).
+Then, we construct a global intent pool to serve as a shared and constrained space of intents, and apply an iterative predict-and-correct loop to obtain reliable and informative intents (\cref{subsub:session_level}).